mawaywoo/stu/index.md

 936. **Generalized ∞-operads are to ∞-operads what presheaves are to sheaves**, except the “topology” is the operadic active–inert factorization system on Fin_*.
 2026-1-7 14:37 崇德苑 209 室

+937. QUE: **What are the differences between coCartesian fibrations and Cartesian fibrations**?
+What is point?
+ANS:1. coCartesian fibrations encode how structure is freely transported forward.
+Cartesian fibrations encode how structure is pulled back under constraints.
+2.Equivalently: **coCartesian = push, generate, act, substitute; Cartesian = pull, restrict, satisfy, depend**.
+3.coCartesian	Flow / push	Add degrees of freedom; Cartesian Tension / pull	Impose constraints.
+4. coCartesian fibrations encode freedom.
+5. coCartesian fibrations tell you how to build things.
+Cartesian fibrations tell you how to depend on things.
+Homotopy theory is a theory of building, not depending.
+Cartesian fibrations encode control.
+Homotopy theory prefers freedom.
+6. **coCartesian = 自由，变大，扩张Cartesian = 遗忘，变小，限制**。2026-1-7 15:41 崇德苑 209 室